 Everyone knows that children want to play games and indulge in horseplay.
 But when rough-and-tumble playing leads to injury and claims are brought, common sense dictates that proper regard has to be given to the nature of the activities played and the consent that participants bring with their involvement in the activity.

 With the ongoing fear of an US-style compensation culture never far from the public’s mind, or at least from the popular press’s agenda, it remains as important as ever to determine where the law draws the line between compensation being recoverable, and the injured party being left to bear the unfortunate loss without redress.

-Two Court of Appeal cases best bring into focus the complex law in this area, Blake v Galloway 3 All ER 315 and Orchard v Lee EWCA Civ 295, P.I.Q.R.
-P16.
+Two Court of Appeal cases best bring into focus the complex law in this area, Blake v Galloway 3 All ER 315 ('Blake') and Orchard v Lee EWCA Civ 295, P.I.Q.R.
+P16 ('Orchard').
 Both involve claims that a child had acted negligently, and in both a key issue was whether there had been a breach of the common law duty of care.
 In Blake the litigation was between the 2 participants in the horseplay, in Orchard, only the defendant was a participant; the injured claimant was a school lunchtime assistant supervising the children.